Anouk Hoogendijk: Style of play

 Hoogendijk is a versatile defensive player, she can play as central midfielder and centre back.
 She does not have great technique on the ball, but she stands out for her physical strength, positioning, and ability to win balls back.
 She is strong off the ball and is a great header.

 Sponsors, media and other activities

 Hoogendijk is a U.S. sportswear company Nike athlete since 2009, especially in the Netherlands.
 She participated in the brand campaigns Here I Am, Make Yourself and Move more, move better.
 Hoogendijk wears the Nike CTR360 Maestri since 2009 until its discontinuance, replacing them with the new silo Nike Magista in 2014.
 Finally, she chose to switch to the Nike Tiempo.

 The book Balverliefd written together with Vicente de Vries, was published in April 2015.
 The book contains Hoogendijk biography, tips and tricks for young football players.
 During the Women's Euro 2022 tournament, she was an analyst for the BBC.

 Personal life

 Hoogendijk grew up in Mijdrecht, and is daughter of physical education teachers.
 She has one brother.
-She had her first son in October 2020.
+She had her first son, Sonny Otto, in October 2020, fathered by her partner, Pieter Lodewijk Verhoeven.
+She later had another son, Jip, by the same partner.